OthavioH/OthavioH/README.md

   #### I create some projects and solutions mostly in Angular, React and Node using JS/TS but sometimes I try to learn something new like creating a game on Unity Engine.
 Here I have all my greatest projects (at least some of them are great) and I love creating some stuff.

-  ## 🐱‍💻Here you can find some technologies I used in personal projects or in companies I've worked for:
+  ## 🐱‍💻Here you can find some technologies I've used in personal projects or in companies I've worked for:
   - Node.js
   - React
   - React Native